The six phases of financial independence

 The term “financial independence” has many meanings to many people.

-To some, this means the ability to work on your own terms.
+To others still, it means the ability to work on your own terms.

-Retirement should not be the goal, financial security and independence should be
+Retirement should not be the goal, financial independence should be

 As humans, even our lizard brains are smart enough to know we need a sense of purpose to feel fulfilled.
 Working for decades, saving money for decades, only to come to an abrupt end of any working career might work for some people but it’s not something I aspire to do.

 With people living longer, and more diverse needs of our society expanding, the opportunities to contribute and give back are growing as well.
-To that end, I never really aspire to fully “retire”.
+To that end, I never really aspire to fully “retire” – cease to work.

 Benefits of financial independence (FI)

-In the coming years, I hope to realize some level of financial security and eventually, financial independence.
-For us, this is a totally worthwhile construct.
-The realization of FI can bring some key benefits:
+In the coming years, I hope to realize my desired level of financial independence.

 - The opportunity to regain more control of our most valuable commodity: time.